mvolkmann/blog/src/alpine.md

 This magic property is a function that can be called to dispatch a standard or custom DOM event.
 It must be passed an event name.
-It can optionally be passed data that can be accessed with `$event.detail`.
+It can optionally be passed any kind of data that can be accessed with `$event.detail`.

 If elements that listen for the event are not ancestors of the elements that dispatch the event,